-Photosynthetic bacteria are a group of bacteria that contain light absorbing pigments (chlorophyll or bacteriochlorophyll), which makes them capable of converting light energy into chemical energy.
-These include cyanobacteria, purple bacteria, green sulphur bacteria, heliobacteria and green gliding bacteria.
+Much like the name suggests, these micro-organisms are special types of bacteria that contain light absorbing pigments and reaction centers which make them capable of converting light energy into chemical energy.

-Photosynthesis in bacteria takes place in plasma membranes unlike photosynthesis in plants which takes place in chloroplasts.
 Cyanobacteria contain chlorophyll while other forms of bacteria contain bacteriochlorophyll.
+Although bacteriochlorophyll resembles chlorophyll, it absorbs light of a longer wavelength than chlorophyll.
 Bacteriochlorophyll a is the most common form of bacteriochlorophyll but other forms include b, c, d, e, f and g.
-Although bacteriochlorophyll resembles chlorophyll in cyanobacteria and plants, it absorbs light with wavelengths between 800-925nm.
-Chlorophyll absorbs light with wavelengths between 450-650nm.

 Bacteria that contain bacteriochlorophyll do not use water as an electron donor and therefore do not produce oxygen.
 This is known as anoxygenic photosynthesis.
 Cyanobacteria perform photosynthesis using water as an electron donor in a similar manner to plants.
 This results in the production of oxygen and is known as oxygenic photosynthesis.